2. Visually inspect for obvious signs of mechanical damage.

 - Wheels and tires

-- Leakage in the lines of the brake system
+- Leak in brake system lines

 Road test